Imagine this: you’re doing your groceries, standing in front of the chocolate section.

 Can you see the common element in all these cases?

 Many companies just try to shift your attention to the 1% of things that they’re doing great, so that you ignore the other 99% of shady stuff they do.
-It’s about getting you to choose their product over the next one, just because of claims of sustainability.
+It’s about getting you to choose their product over the one next to it just because of questionable, irrelevant or blatantly false sustainability claims.

 How to spot and avoid greenwashing?